laurencelundblade/QCBOR/README.md

 * Michael Richarson for CI set up and fixing some compiler warnings
 * Máté Tóth-Pál for float-point disabling and other
 * Dave Thaler for portability to Windows
+* Brian Sipos for lots of packaging, CI and release stuff

 ### Copyright for this README